 The Housing Resources Inventory lays out what housing assets the County currently has, including an inventory of sites that have potential to be developed into housing.

 Placer County has identified sufficient land to accommodate 15,255 housing units throughout the County.
 Most of that is accommodated in specific plan areas (10,630 units) or on vacant or underutilized parcels (2,646 units).
 An additional 1,098 units are identified in planned and approved projects.
 While the County has enough sites to meet its need for moderate- and above moderate-income housing, it has a shortfall in capacity for lower-income households of 1,107 units.
-To address this shortfall the County is obligated to rezone at least 55.3 acres to allow for high density multifamily development at a density of at least 30 units per acre (Housing Element - page 113).
+To address this shortfall the County is obligated to rezone at least 55.3 acres to allow for high density multifamily development at a density of at least 30 units per acre (Chapter 4, page 89).

 The analysis found resources within the County that could be built upon to encourage quality, affordable housing.
 These include:

 - The County has several programs designed to help residents find affordable housing.
 These include the County’s Housing Choice Voucher Program, First Time Homebuyer Program, and Tenant Based Rental Assistance Program.
-There are also 7 emergency shelters, 11 transitional homes, and 15 supportive housing developments that the County supports (Housing Element - page 2).
+There are also 7 emergency shelters, 11 transitional homes, and 15 supportive housing developments that the County supports (Executive Summary, page 2).

-To find out more about the County’s Housing Programs and if you qualify, visit our Housing Programs Page here.
+Visit our Housing Programs page to find out more about the County’s Housing Programs and if you qualify.